vivienhenz24/fuzzy-canary/README.md

 }
 ```

 **Zero-Config**: The client-side code automatically detects the SSR-injected canary and skips re-injection.
+The component accepts an optional `userAgent` prop for manual bot detection in non-Next.js frameworks.

 ### Next.js App Router